 Our Assistant Librarian

 I have to say it took me a while to become an avid reader.
-I have dislexia, but once I mastered the power of reading, I never stopped.
+I have dyslexia, but once I mastered the power of reading, I never stopped.
 Stories have always been fascinating to me and I now couldn’t imagine a world without them.
-My Favourite book changes on an almost daily basis – however, top of my list is ‘When Marnie was There’ by Joan G. Robinson.
+My favourite book changes on an almost daily basis – however, top of my list is ‘When Marnie was There’ by Joan G. Robinson.

-I first joined Rye as a 6th Form pupil in 2015, but came back as the Assistant Librarian in February 2019.
+I first joined Rye as a Sixth Form pupil in 2015, but came back as the Assistant Librarian in February 2019.
 I am also currently working for a BA (Hons) Degree in English Literature and Drama at Oxford Brookes University, and work at Rye alongside my studies.

 While I was a student at Rye I loved the library, with its rich variety of activities and welcoming, supportive atmosphere.
 I am very happy to be back and helping to make it a supportive and happy place for current and future students.
-I know from personal experience how the library is a brilliant place to study as well as being a haven for reading a good book!
+I know from personal experience that the library is a brilliant place to study as well as being a haven for reading a good book!